xcore/sc_dsp_transforms/README.rst

 * VGA greyscale: 5 fps in three 50 MIPS threads.
 * VGA greyscale: 14 fps in three 125 MIPS threads.
 With an extra DCT thread this may go up to 20 fps.
+* Colour-images: approx two thirds of the speed?

 The performance depends on the compression ratio.
 When compressing marginally, Huffman encoding starts to take a serious amount of time.